LayanaBaba/Reading-notes/read06.md

 * HEX codes: represent values for red, green, and blue in hexadecimal code.
 * Color name: Colors are represented by predefined names.

 Make sure When picking foreground and background colors, there is enough contrast for the text to be legible.
-Opacity allows you to specify the opacity of an element and any ot its child elements, the value ia a number between 0.0 and 1.0.
+Opacity allows you to specify the opacity of an element and any on its child elements, the value ia a number between 0.0 and 1.0.
-HSL color property: the value of the property starts with the letters hsl, followed by individual values inside parentheses for HUE,saturation, lightness, and alpha.
+HSL color property: the value of the property starts with the letters hsl, followed by individual values inside parentheses for HUE, saturation, lightness, and alpha.